namukang/dotfiles/README.md

 time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

+## homebrew

+Use `brew bundle cleanup` to keep Brewfile as the source of truth.

 ## thanks

 Forked from [holman's dotfiles](https://github.com/holman/dotfiles).